software-mansion-labs/appjs-2025-workshop-reanimated-intro/src/lessons/3_Tienda/README.md

 Make the border animation alternate between running twice, pausing for 2 seconds, and running again.

-Leaving it as an exercise to the reader ;)
+The implementation is left as an exercise for the reader ;)

 ## Next step